nmik/nicer-ixpe/README.md

 # Welcome to the NICER/IXPE workshop!

-In this repository you can find the tutorials we will got hrough in this workshop.
+In this repository you can find the tutorials we will got through in this workshop.

 Attention
 ---------